-Consists mainly of bank deposits in checking accounts, highly liquid and easily convertible into cash.
+Cash consists mainly of bank deposits in checking accounts and short-term investments, highly liquid and easily convertible into cash.
 Cash is stated at nominal value.

 g.
 Jack-up and equipment

 Jack-ups and equipment that are initially recorded at cost less cumulated depreciation and any impairment loss recognized.